Cricket Canada: 2023

 The Canada men's cricket team played in 2023 Cricket World Cup Qualifier Play-off and gained One Day International (ODI) status after 9 years.
 They also beat their fierce rivals in that tournament, United States.

+2025

+In January 2025, Canada Cricket announced the appointment of Salman Khan as their new CEO.

+In March 2025, Salman Khan was charged by Calgary Police with one count of theft over $5000 and one count of fraud over $5000, relating to his time as president of the Calgary & District Cricket League.
+He denies the allegations.
+In October, Khan was suspended pending a "comprehensive review".
+His contract as CEO was terminated in December, following an investigation by the board of Cricket Canada.

+2026

+In February and March 2026, the Calgary home of a Cricket Canada board member was targeted in two separate shootings, believed to be related to his work for Cricket Canada.
+The board member resigned from Cricket Canada following the second shooting.

+On 17 April 2026, CBC investigative news program The Fifth Estate published a report about Cricket Canada, raising allegations of corruption, links to organized crime (including the Bishnoi Gang), and match-fixing.
+Following publication of the report, the International Cricket Council froze funding to Cricket Canada.
+Shortly after, Cricket Canada's president Arwinder Khosa's Surrey home was the target of a shooting.
+Surrey Police confirmed an individual connected to the house had received extortion related threats prior to the shooting.
+On 4 June 2026, Khosa's home was the target of a second shooting, again believed by police to be related to extortion.
+The house was occupied at the time of the shooting, but nobody was injured.
+Also in June 2026, the ICC suspended Cricket Canada, citing the organization's "serious breaches of its membership obligations", though Canada is still able to host international matches and compete internationally under ICC oversight.

 International Involvement

 Canada is one of the top associates of the International Cricket Council (ICC).
 Since 2008 a lot of cricket has been played in Canada involving international cricket teams from India, West Indies, Pakistan, Sri Lanka and Zimbabwe.
 Apart from this Canada has regular schedule of competitions with other associate members.
 In future there is a huge scope to become an international venue for ICC and other events.

 Canada has hosted many India and Pakistan One day cricket matches in Toronto which were very successful in the past.
 Cricket Canada recently announced that it would be willing to host international games as a neutral venue if there are any situations that games cannot be conducted at any scheduled venues.
 This announcement came after Australia withdrew to travel Pakistan to play cricket after security concerns in Pakistan.